@QOMIKIN

 Defensive

-We feel defensive when we refuse to accept real or probable information that’s right in front of us.
+We feel defensive when we feel under attack or we refuse to accept the information that’s right in front of us.

 Defensive

-Defensiveness mobilizes us to guard our reputation and resources, quickly countering any social threats.
-It can preserve our reputation within a group, but it’s likely to block us from learning and improving.
+Defensiveness pushes us to guard our reputation, and to quickly counter any social threats.
+It motivates us to preserve our reputation, but it’s likely to block us from learning and improving.

 Good Ideas